AdobeDocs/experience-manager-cloud-service.it-IT/help/implementing/dispatcher/caching.md

 ---
 title: Memorizzazione in cache in AEM as a Cloud Service
-description: Scopri le nozioni di base sul caching in AEM as a Cloud Service
+description: Scopri le nozioni di base del caching in AEM as a Cloud Service
 feature: Dispatcher
 exl-id: 4206abd1-d669-4f7d-8ff4-8980d12be9d6
 role: Admin